DENR-BMB, Forest Foundation, PALA, and PIEP Partner to Develop Forest Bathing Sites and Conserve Urban ForestsFebruary 10, 2021

 - DENR-BMB is the mandated government agency that conserves and sustainably manages the country’s biodiversity.

-- Forest Foundation Philippines is a non-profit organization that provides grants to organizations that empowers the people to protect the forests.
+- Forest Foundation Philippines is a non-profit organization that provides grants to organizations that empower the people to protect the forests.

 - PALA is the national organization representing the profession of landscape architecture in the country.